People eat large amounts of food, then make themselves vomit, use laxatives, diet, fast, or vigorously exercise to compensate.

 Some also take diuretics to treat perceived bloating.

 Unlike in anorexia nervosa, the body weight of people with bulimia nervosa tends to fluctuate around normal.
-Only a few are overweight or obese.
+Overweight or obesity affects very few people with anorexia nervosa.

 Self-induced vomiting can erode tooth enamel, enlarge the salivary glands in the cheeks (parotid glands), and inflame the esophagus.
 Vomiting can lower potassium levels in the blood, causing abnormal heart rhythms.
 Sudden death can result from an abnormal heart rhythm in people who repeatedly take large quantities of ipecac to induce vomiting.
 Rarely, during a binge or purge, the stomach ruptures or the esophagus tears, leading to life-threatening complications.